Sixth Form - Academic

 The students' enthusiasm and enjoyment of learning is a highly significant strength of the school

-LRGS is one of the country's top state grammar schools and the Sixth Form offers a challenging academic programme to boys who want to study their A-levels in depth and with real interest.
+LRGS is one of the country's top state grammar schools and the Sixth Form offers a challenging academic programme to boys and girls who want to study their A-levels in depth and with real interest.
 We offer a broad and balanced range of subject options including several subjects (Economics, Business & Management, Philosophy) which are new to LRGS at Sixth Form level, not taken as GCSEs.

 See our latest Exam Results.